rikaitan/.github/profile/README.md

 We are a community of volunteers developing Rikaitan and related projects, dedicated to helping language learners succeed.

-Join us on [our community](https://tatsumoto.neocities.org/blog/join-our-community.html) for more discussion.
+* Join us on [our community](https://tatsumoto.neocities.org/blog/join-our-community.html) for more discussion.
+* We need your contributions!
+See [Ajatt-Tools](https://github.com/Ajatt-Tools) for more repositories.